cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 We'll return later to the topics of generating, loading and executing an input file.

+A |Cyclus| input file can be written in `multiple formats <https://fuelcycle.org/user/writing_input.rst>`, including XML, JSON, and python.
+This tutorial will walk through how to build an XML input.
 The |Cyclus| input file begins with the ``<simulation>`` tag and ends with the ``</simulation>`` tag.
 Within this space, the ``<control>`` block is the first section of the CYCLUS input file and is of the form: